What happens on the day of surgery?

 The area around your eyes is cleaned.
 To prevent blinking, an instrument called a retractor (also known as a lid speculum) is placed in the eye to be treated first.
 This may feel tight but does not hurt.
 During the procedure your other eye will be covered with sterile material.

-Our highly experienced surgeon, Dr Noel Alpins, ensures that you are comfortable and ready to proceed.
-The treatment to be administered by the laser is checked a final time by both the assisting optometrist and Dr Alpins.
+Our highly experienced surgeon, Professor Noel Alpins, ensures that you are comfortable and ready to proceed.
+The treatment to be administered by the laser is checked a final time by both the assisting optometrist and Professor Alpins.

-As the surgery progresses Dr Alpins will talk to you throughout, clearly explaining the procedure at every stage.
+As the surgery progresses Professor Alpins will talk to you throughout, clearly explaining the procedure at every stage.

 With Advanced PRK